 When we will contact you

 We would usually aim to contact you with our decision within 20 working days of your application.
-However, we are currently experiencing a high volume of applications, which means we may not contact you until around eight weeks after your application.
+However, when application volumes are high, the waiting period may be slightly longer.

 Please be patient with us and do not re-apply, as we will be assessing applications in date order.
 You will be registered from the date of application, so the time will not be lost.
 If you are accepted onto the housing waiting list, your banding date will be the date of your application.

 We will give priority to applications where a household is in emergency need.

 If you are applying because you've received a notice to quit from your landlord, you should email firstname.lastname@example.org to discuss your housing options.
 Social housing is in high demand, waiting times are long, and you will not be successfully housed within the notice period given by your landlord.